-This section analyzes the results of applying the TE Score to the QED case study introduced in Section II to evaluate the test correctness of various experiments performed on the OED middleware.
+This section analyzes the results of applying TE Score to the QED case study introduced in Section 2 to evaluate the test correctness of various experiments performed on the QED middleware.

-A. Experiment Setup
+4.1.
+Experiment Setup

-As discussed in Section II, QED's aim is to enhance QoS concerns of GIG middleware by adding adaptive information management capabilities to it.
-To ensure the QED project does in fact improve the QoS capabilities of GIG middleware, QED testers have constructed several experiments to evaluate the QED enhancements.
-In particular, QED testers wanted to evaluate the following OED capabilities:
+As discussed in Section 2, QED aims to enhance QoS concerns of GIG middleware by adding adaptive information management capabilities to it.
+To ensure the QED project does in fact improve the QoS capabilities of GIG middleware, QED testers constructed several experiments to evaluate QED's enhancements.
+In particular, QED testers wanted to evaluate the following QED capabilities: